cyberKev42/so_long/README.md

 # so_long
-Creation of my own 2D game.

-I createed a basic 2D game in which a spaceship invades planets and leaves through a black hole.
+Creation of my own 2D game in which a spaceship invades planets and leaves through a black hole.

 I used a basic graphical library called MiniLibX (based on the X11 library) developed for students and provided by 42 Vienna.